zuplo/docs/docs/dedicated/architecture.md

 - **Isolation**: Each dedicated managed instance of Zuplo runs on its own VPC or network.
 This isolates it from other customers and ensures that your data is secure.
-- **Encryption**: Zuplo encrypts data in transit and at rest.
-All data sent to or from the API Gateway is encrypted using TLS.
-Data stored by Zuplo is encrypted at rest.
+- **Encryption**: Zuplo encrypts data both in transit and at rest.
+TLS secures all data sent to or from the API Gateway.
+Zuplo encrypts stored data at rest.
 - **Access Control**: Zuplo provides robust authentication and access control mechanisms.
 You control who has access to your API Gateway management capabilities, what they can do, and what data they can access.